-An archaeological assessment on the subject parcel will have to be completed as it meets the criteria for the evaluation of archaeological potential: a known archaeological sites within 300 metres of the property.
+An archaeological assessment on the subject parcel will have to be completed as it meets the criteria for the evaluation of archaeological potential: a known archaeological site is within 300 metres of the property.
 The Town's Heritage Master Plan also identifies this area as having composite archaeological resource potential.

-If the requested zoning by-law amendment is approved, the applicant would proceed with the construction of the semi-detached building and submit a consent application to the Committee of Adjustment to divide the subject property into two parcels, each containing one semi-detached dwelling unit.
+If the requested zoning by-law amendment with a holding (H) provision is approved, the applicant would proceed with fulfilling all conditions that are required to lift the holding (H) provision, and construct the semi-detached building.
+At that stage, a consent application to the Committee of Adjustment will be required to divide the subject property into two parcels, each containing one semi-detached dwelling unit.